qkloun/Cube/README.md

 ## Welcome

+This is a C program that renders an animated spinning cube directly in the terminal using ASCII characters.
+It demonstrates basic 3D rendering concepts such as rotation, perspective projection, and ASCII-based shading.
+## About

 This project was inspired by a youtube video I watched that was able to animate a spinning cube in the terminal.
 I was able to achieve a similar result by following instructions in the video.

 ### Watch the Video